wfjm/w11/doc/w11a_known_issues.md

 - **TCK-030 pri=L: CPU: `SSR0` trap bit set when access aborted**
 The 'trap bit' (bit 12: 10000) is set even when the access is aborted.

-- **TCK-029 pri=L: CPU: `AIB` `A` bit set for all accesses**
-The MMU trap condition isn't properly decoded

-- **TCK-028 pri=H: CPU: interrupt and trap precedence**
-In case of multiple trap, fault, or interrupt conditions the precedence isn't implemented correctly.

-- **TCK-026 pri=L: CPU: src+dst delta added in `SSR1` when same register**
-The `SSR1` content after a fault is logically correct in w11a, but different from 11/70.

 - **TCK-025 pri=L: CPU: no mmu trap when bit9 clearing instruction traps**
 In the 11/70 the instruction which affects mmu trap can cause a trap already, in w11a only the next instruction will trap.